 Rockflower Commitment: Support land acquisition and long-term income generation

 Location: Moshi, Tanzania

-Rockflower is partnering with The Children of Destiny Foundation to secure funding to buy a piece of land that will allow them to create a sustainable organic farm.
+Rockflower partnered with The Children of Destiny Foundation to explore opportunities for income generation through the provision of land for organic farming.
 Not only will this provide food for the children but will involve other women in the community to participate in an income generating farming program, through which the whole community can participate.